Ljinod/cozy-stack/docs/sharing.md

 #### How can I know if something is shared with me?

-Call the route [GET /permissions/doctype/:doctype/sharedWithMe](permissions.md#get-permissionsdoctypedoctypesharedwithme) to get the list of permissions that are specific to sharings where the user is a recipient.
+First call the route [GET /permissions/doctype/:doctype/sharedWithMe](permissions.md#get-permissionsdoctypedoctypesharedwithme) to get a list of permissions.
+This route will only look for permissions that apply to sharings where the logged-in user is a recipient.

-Check if your something passes one of the permissions returned.
-If that's the case then the field `source_id` – in the permission — indicates the sharing document from which it was extracted.
+Now check if your resource is subject to one of those permissions.
+If that's the case then the resource was shared with the logged-in user.

 #### How can I know if something was shared by me?

 Same as above except you need to call the route [GET /permissions/doctype/:doctype/sharedWithOthers](permissions.md#get-permissionsdoctypedoctypesharedwithothers).

+#### Great!
+I know that my resource is shared.
+Can I have more information regarding the sharing?

+Yes, in the permissions you obtained before there is a field called `source_id`.
+The value of that field is the id of the sharing document the permission was extracted from.

+Having its id you can fetch it and get all the information you need.

 #### Could you remind us the different types of sharings?